Seven Reasons Your Neck Is Red After Shaving & How To Prevent It

 How Common Are Razor Rashes?

-Most people are accustomed to shaving as the only means to get rid of unwanted hair.
-However, shaving also leaves us with red patches of inflamed skin, especially on the neck region where most of the daily shaving happens.
+Most people are accustomed to shaving as the only means to eliminate unwanted hair.
+However, shaving also leaves us with red patches of inflamed skin, especially on the neck region, where most daily shaving happens.

 A red rash is common.
 Most of the people who shave have had the experience of a razor burn at least once in their lifetime.
 Others have experienced the condition during every shaving session.
 If you are a victim of frequent razor burns, this section details things you can do to soothe the skin and lower the likelihood of them occurring again.